intel/ittapi/ittapi-rs/ittapi-sys/README.md

 cargo build
 ```

-Building `ittapi-rs` will build the `ittapi` C library and link it statically into your application;
+Building `ittapi-sys` will build the `ittapi` C library and link it statically into your
-see the [build.rs] file.
+application; see the [build.rs] file.

 [build.rs]: https://github.com/intel/ittapi/blob/master/ittapi-rs/build.rs